PALS Provider Course

 What is the maximum recommended dose of magnesium sulfate for pediatric torsades de pointes?

-What is the maximum dose of adenosine for pediatric SVT?
+What is the initial dose of epinephrine during pediatric cardiac arrest?

 Rescue breaths should be delivered every 6-8 seconds for a child with a pulse.